1) Two of the following three courses (6 credits):

 2) At least four additional 3-credit courses (9 credits):

-- These courses are normally from at least two different disciplines or departments and must be taken from a list of PJHR-approved courses, listed each semester on the registrar’s page for PJHR.
+- These courses are normally from at least two different disciplines or departments and must be taken from a list of PJHR-approved listed each semester on the registrar’s page for PJHR.
+You can also search under the link to Courses on the PJHR page.

 - Optional: PJHR 400 (3 credit hours).
 This course explores research techniques commonly used to study issues related to peace, justice, and human rights, and the politics of knowledge production.
 Topics include historical research, literature reviews, critical analysis, interviewing, using survey data, ethics and reducing power differences in research.
 Students will have the opportunity to choose a field they would be interested in working in, and propose research on a related topic.
 This course helps students develop the skill set to successfully complete an independent study on the topic of their choosing.